-What vegetables are safe for dogs?
+What vegetables are good for dogs?

 A healthy dog's diet includes vegetables too!
 Find out which vegetables are safe for dogs and which must be avoided to keep your dog healthy.

 Healthy vegetables.
 They’re an important part of both human and canine diets.
 However, some vegetables and other common foods can be toxic for dogs, so it’s important to get informed before feeding your dog anything you’re unsure about.
 In this article, we’ll show you which healthy vegetables to add to your dog’s diet – the ones that help your furry friend thrive – plus which vegetables are dangerous for dogs.
-No more having to wonder or ask what vegetables are safe for dog and which ones aren’t!
+No more having to wonder or ask what vegetables are good for dog and which ones aren’t!

 Is it okay to feed my dog vegetables?